Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver

 Under the contractivity assumption, \cref{thm:main} establishes a quantitative convergence rate.
 We will also prove that RSRI converges with weaker requirements on $\bm{G}$, which are defined in \cref{thm:extended}.

-RSRI combines Richardson iteration with random sparsification, but the approach is \emph{faster} than Richardson iteration for high-dimensional problems and more \emph{accurate} than direct Monte Carlo sampling. \begin{itemize} \item \emph{Speed: } Richardson iteration requires a complete pass through the matrix at each iteration.
-In contrast, RSRI only requires reading $m$ columns of $\bm{A}$ at every iteration, where $m$ is a tunable sparsity level that can be quite small (say, $m \leq N / 10^3$). \item \emph{Accuracy: } Classical Monte Carlo strategies for solving linear systems \cite{forsythe1950matrix,wasow1952note} give error bars of size $\sim m^{-1/2}$ where $m$ is the number of samples.
+RSRI combines Richardson iteration with random sparsification, but the approach is \emph{faster} than Richardson iteration for high-dimensional problems and \emph{more accurate} than direct Monte Carlo sampling. \begin{itemize} \item \emph{Speed: } Richardson iteration requires a complete pass through the matrix at each iteration.
+In contrast, RSRI only requires reading $m$ columns of $\bm{A}$ at every iteration, where $m$ is a tunable sparsity level that can be quite small (say, $m \leq n / 10^3$). \item \emph{Accuracy: } Classical Monte Carlo strategies for solving linear systems \cite{forsythe1950matrix,wasow1952note} give error bars of size $\sim m^{-1/2}$ where $m$ is the number of samples.
 Our tunable sparsity parameter $m$ plays a similar role to a number of samples.
 As we increase $m$, we will highlight settings in which RSRI converges at a polynomial rate $\sim m^{-p}$ for $p > 1/2$ or at an exponential rate $\sim {\rm e}^{-c m}$ for $c > 0$. \end{itemize}

-The core component of RSRI is the random sparsification operator $\bm{\Phi}^{(s)}$, which inputs a vector $\bm{X}^{(s-1)} \in \mathbb{C}^N$ and outputs a sparse random vector $\bm{\Phi}^{(s)}(\bm{X}^{(s-1)}) \in \mathbb{C}^N$.
-We will optimize $\bm{\Phi}^{(s)}$ in \cref{sec:design}, leading to the high-performing sparsification operator described in \cref{alg:pivotal}.
-With some probability $p_i$, the operator replaces the $i$th entry $X_i^{(s)}$ with a higher-magnitude entry $X_i^{(s-1)} / p_i$; otherwise, the operator sets the $i$th entry to zero.
-The probabilities $p_i$ increase with the magnitude $|X_i^{(s-1)}|$, reaching $p_i = 1$ for the largest-magnitude entries.
+The core component of RSRI is the random sparsification operator $\bm{\phi}_s$, which inputs a vector $\bm{x}_{s-1} \in \mathbb{C}^n$ and outputs a sparse random vector $\bm{\phi}_s(\bm{x}_{s-1}) \in \mathbb{C}^n$.
+We will optimize $\bm{\phi}_s$ in \cref{sec:design}, leading to the high-performing sparsification operator described in \cref{alg:pivotal}.
+With some probability $p_i$, the operator replaces the $i$th entry $\bm{x}_{s-1}(i)$ with a higher-magnitude entry $\bm{x}_{s-1}(i) / p_i$; with the remaining probability $1 - p_i$, the operator sets the $i$th entry to zero.
+The probabilities $p_i$ increase proportionally to the magnitude $|\bm{x}_{s-1}(i)|$, reaching $p_i = 1$ for the largest-magnitude entries.
 Therefore, these large-magnitude entries are \emph{preserved exactly}.
 The combination of randomized rounding and exact preservation leads to an unbiased approximation of the input vector.
-Moreover, the input and output vectors are close together if the input vector has rapidly decaying entries (\cref{thm:advantages}).
+Moreover, the input and output vectors are close if the input vector has rapidly decaying entries (\cref{thm:advantages}).